 Direct Funding to Israeli/Palestinian Political NGOs

 - According to information available on the Norwegian Ministry of Foreign Affairs/NORAD website (as of August 31, 2016), the Norwegian government has committed funds of over NOK 200 million (over $24 million) to politicized organizations active in the region for 2016.
 These funds are distributed via NORAD, the Embassy in Tel Aviv/Israel, the Representative Office in Al Ram/Palestine, the Secretariat and the Ministry of Foreign Affairs.
-In 2014, Palestinian entities received NOK 741 million from Norway.
+In 2015, overall development aid to “Palestine” amounted to NOK 630 million.

 - Miftah (NOK 3.2 million for 2015-16; also received NOK 1 million in 2014)